-In one of their previous publications, the authors from the United States and the Netherlands showed the susceptibility and permissivity of dopaminergic (DA) neurons derived from human pluripotent stem cells (hPSCs) to infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-By contrast, cortical neurons derived from hPSCs did not show susceptibility to SARS-CoV-2 infection.
-In this article, the same researchers investigated molecular changes in dopaminergic neurons linked to SARS-CoV-2 infection.
-They also performed postmortem examination of the substantia nigra of diseased COVID-19 patients to investigate whether the changes in DA neurons observed in vitro also occur in the brains of COVID-19 patients.
+The authors from the United States and the Netherlands in their previous work showed in vitro susceptibility and permissivity of dopaminergic (DA) neurons derived from human pluripotent stem cells (hPSCs) to infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+By contrast, cortical neurons derived from hPSCs did not show susceptibility to SARS-CoV-2.
+In this article, the same research team investigated molecular changes in dopaminergic neurons in vitro infected with SARS-CoV-2.
+In addition, to explore whether the changes in DA neurons observed in vitro also occur in vivo, they examined the substantia nigra autopsy samples from patients who died from COVID-19.

 Dopaminergic neurons

-Parkinson’s disease (PD) is the second most common neurodegenerative disease, caused by a reduction in the dopaminergic neurons of the substantia nigra, followed by striatal dopamine depletion.
-PD is one of the α-synucleinopathies characterized by the misfolding of alpha-synuclein (α-Syn) into pathological forms, resulting in neurodegeneration.
-SNCA, the first gene associated with familial PD, encodes the protein α-Syn.
-PD is characterized by typical motor symptoms (bradykinesia, rest tremor, and muscle rigidity) and non-motor symptoms (hyposmia, depression, apathy, sleep disorders, and dysautonomia).
+Parkinson’s disease is the second most common neurodegenerative disease, caused by a reduction in the dopaminergic neurons of the substantia nigra, followed by striatal dopamine depletion.
+Parkinson’s disease is one of the α-synucleinopathies characterized by the misfolding of alpha-synuclein (α-Syn) into pathological forms, resulting in neurodegeneration.
+SNCA, the first gene associated with familial Parkinson’s disease, encodes the protein alpha-synuclein.
+Parkinson’s disease is characterized by typical motor symptoms (bradykinesia, rest tremor, and muscle rigidity) and non-motor symptoms (hyposmia, depression, apathy, sleep disorders, and dysautonomia).
 Viral infections receive more attention as a cause of viral-induced clinical parkinsonism, but the specific mechanism of nigrostriatal dopaminergic neuron degradation after viral infection remains unknown.
 It is worth noting that a study that employed a computational methodology to predict interactions between human and SARS-CoV-2 proteins revealed that SARS-CoV-2 proteins mimic 43 proteins linked to Parkinson’s disease pathways, including α-Syn.
 SARS-COV-2 proteins that possibly interact with α-Syn are NSP7 and 3-CL-like (main) protease.
 (Yapici-Eser H et al. Neuropsychiatric Symptoms of COVID-19 Explained by SARS-CoV-2 Proteins’ Mimicry of Human Protein Interactions.
 Front.
 Hum.
-Neurosci, 23 March 2021.) https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2021.656313/full
+Neurosci, 23 March 2021) https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2021.656313/full

 About the Study and Results

-The authors differentiated DA neurons from hPSCs.
-DA neuron identity was validated by immunofluorescence staining with postmitotic DA neuron markers (NURR1: GFP), tyrosine-hydroxylase (TH), MAP2, and FOXA2.
+DA neuron identity was differentiated from hPSCs by immunofluorescence staining with postmitotic DA neuron markers (NURR1: GFP), tyrosine-hydroxylase (TH), MAP2, and FOXA2.
 Clustering analysis identified four cell populations: three clusters that highly expressed LMO3, a marker of A9 DA neurons, and one cluster that highly expressed CALB1, a marker of A10 DA neurons.
-These results showed that the population of DA neurons derived from hPSCs was mainly composed of A9 DA neurons (a subtype of DA neurons in the substantia nigra, mostly affected by PD).
+These results showed that the population of DA neurons derived from hPSCs was mainly composed of A9 DA neurons (a subtype of DA neurons in the substantia nigra, which is mostly affected by Parkinson’s disease).

-The SARS-CoV-2 viral transcripts, including S, E, N, and M proteins, were highly detected in SARS-CoV-2 infected cells, especially in three clusters that expressed a high level of LMO3, a marker of A9 DA neurons.
-The SARS-CoV-2 antigens were not detected in a cluster that highly expressed CALB1, a marker of A10 DA neurons.
+At 24, 48, and 72 hours after SARS-CoV-2 inoculation, the infection of purified DA neurons derived from hPSCs was assessed by quantitative real-time PCR (rt-qPCR) analysis.
+Importantly, the SARS-CoV-2 antigens, including S, E, N, and M proteins, were highly detected in three clusters that expressed a high level of LMO3, a marker of A9 DA neurons, which are mostly affected by Parkinson’s disease in the substantia nigra.
+In contrast, in a cluster that highly expressed CALB1, a marker of A10 DA neurons, the SARS-CoV-2 antigens were not detected.

-Interestingly, SARS-CoV-2 infection decreased the expression of midbrain DA neuron markers NR4A2, FOXA2, and LMX1A, especially A9 markers LMO3 and DKK3.
-Quantitative RNA in situ hybridization confirmed a decreased expression of the A9 marker LMO3 (but not the A10 marker CALB1), and the loss of A9 DA neurons after SARS-CoV-2 infection.
-It appears that A9 DA neurons are particularly vulnerable to SARS-CoV-2, similar to A9 DA neurons in the substantia nigra which are most affected in PD.
+The SARS-CoV-2 infection decreased the expression of midbrain DA neuron markers NR4A2, FOXA2, and LMX1A, and in particular, A9 markers LMO3 and DKK3.
+Quantitative RNA in situ hybridization confirmed the loss of A9 DA neurons.
+According to these results, the A9 DA neuron subtype, which is mostly affected by Parkinson’s disease in the substantia nigra, was particularly vulnerable to SARS-CoV-2.

-Gene analysis revealed that the cell cycle, DNA replication, chemokine/cytokine transcripts, inflammation, and senescence pathways were the top-upregulated pathways in SARS-CoV-2-infected DA neurons.
-Further analysis confirmed that SARS-CoV-2 triggered cellular senescence in DA neurons, and upregulated senescence-associated genes, such as CCL2, CCL20, CSF1, CXCL11, GDF15, IGF2R, IL1B, IL6ST, IQGAP1, and TNFRSF11B.
+Gene analysis revealed that the top-upregulated pathways in SARS-CoV-2-infected DA neurons were the cell cycle, DNA replication, chemokine/cytokine transcripts, inflammation, and senescence pathways.
+Further analysis confirmed that SARS-CoV-2 triggered cellular senescence in DA neurons, and upregulated senescence-associated genes, including CCL2, CCL20, CSF1, CXCL11, GDF15, IGF2R, IL1B, IL6ST, IQGAP1, and TNFRSF11B.
 SARS-CoV-2 also upregulated other senescence-associated markers in DA neurons, such as lysosomal senescence-associated β-galactosidase (SA-β-gal) and lipofuscin.
-DA neurons infected with SARS-CoV-2 displayed senescence-associated phenotypes, including increased accumulation of lysosomes, mitochondrial dysfunction, and increased protein oxidation.
+DA neurons infected with SARS-CoV-2 showed senescence-associated phenotypes, including increased lysosome accumulation, mitochondrial dysfunction, and protein oxidation.

-Finally, the authors examined autopsy samples of the substantia nigra from six COVID-19 patients and three age-matched controls to determine whether the selective vulnerability of hPSC-derived DA neurons and the resulting senescence and inflammation were reflected in the brains of COVID-19 patients.
-SARS-CoV-2 transcripts were detected in all six substantia nigra samples.
-Remarkably, the same transcriptional signatures identified in SARS-CoV-2 infected DA neurons in vitro were found in autopsy samples, including the induction of chemokine/cytokine, inflammation, and senescence-associated genes.
+Finally, the authors examined the substantia nigra autopsy samples from six patients who died from COVID-19 and three age-matched controls to determine whether the selective vulnerability of hPSC-derived DA neurons found in vitro was reflected in the brains of COVID-19 patients.
+The results showed the SARS-CoV-2 transcripts in all six substantia nigra samples.
+Remarkably, the same transcriptional signatures identified in DA neurons infected with SARS-CoV-2 in vitro were found in autopsy samples, including the induction of chemokines/cytokines, inflammation, and senescence-associated genes.
 Low viral RNA levels were identified in frozen tissue samples from other brain regions.

 Conclusion

-This study demonstrated the selective in vitro vulnerability to SARS-CoV-2 infection of purified DA neurons derived from hPSCs and the associated inflammatory and cellular senescence response.
-The findings of a comparable inflammatory and senescence signature in brain samples from COVID-19 patients suggest that these results may have clinical relevance.
-But, the authors noted the possibility that other cell types, such as astrocytes or microglia, or other pathological changes, such as a hypoxic state, could contribute to the inflammatory and senescence signatures in the postmortem substantia nigra samples.
-They, however, recommended that COVID-19 patients should be closely monitored for an increased risk of developing PD-related symptoms in the coming years.
+This in vitro study demonstrated the selective vulnerability of the A9 DA neuron subtype derived from hPSCs (A9 DA neurons are mostly affected by Parkinson’s disease in the substantia nigra) to SARS-CoV-2 infection and the associated inflammatory and cellular senescence responses.
+The comparable inflammatory and senescence signatures in the substantia nigra autopsy samples suggest that these results may have clinical relevance.
+However, the authors emphasized the possibility that other cell types, such as astrocytes or microglia, or other pathological changes, such as a hypoxic state, could contribute to the inflammatory and senescence signatures in the substantia nigra autopsy samples.
+They recommended that COVID-19 patients should be closely monitored for an increased risk of developing Parkinson’s disease-related symptoms.

 This article was published in Cell Stem Cell.